Miss New York, NIa Franklin,

 the pageant was a big part of the glitz and glamour of the famed boardwalk when it was suddenly announced that Las Vegas would be the new home of Miss America.

 However, in 2013, the pageant finally regained its crown as an Atlantic City institution after a six-year fling in Sin City.
+More recently, organizers announced at the end of 2018 yet another move to a location as yet undecided.

 Miss America on TV